IvanMcCauley/Project_Dashcam-BEV-Path-Planner/README.md

 ### ✅ Modular Design
 - Fully modular: each subsystem (perception, projection, planning, rendering) is in its own file
-- Mirrors industry architecture found in systems like Apollo, Autoware, and CARIAD
 - Easy to replace A* with other planners (e.g. Hybrid A*, RRT*)

 ---